 3. The laundry list of resolutions“Get fit, get out of debt, drink less, eat better….” *yawn*.
 It’s a long, boring list only serving to highlight all your perceived inadequacies and there isn’t very much inspiring about that!
 Combined with the high probability of breaking all those resolutions due to points 1 & 2, people find themselves by mid-January adding lack of self-discipline to their list of (supposed) faults.
 It’s a lose-lose.
 An alternative approach I’d like to share my preferred options when it comes to planning what I’d like to achieve in the coming year. [caption id="attachment_4503" align="alignright" width="283"] image via pinterest[/caption]

 1. Get clear on your intentions.

+Living with intention every day is more likely to take you closer to the life you want to create than any list of goals.You might, for example, have an intention to live more simply.
+Or more sustainably.
+Your intention might be to foster more authentic social connections, or stretch yourself and step out of your comfort zone.
+Living with intention cuts through the to-do list of goals and requires you to get clear on your values.
 From values and intentions, goals and actions emerge very organically.
 For example, if your intention is to nurture social connections, you might be inclined to cut back on social media and make more effort to have real conversations with people in your life.
 Your decision and action is inspired by an authentic value whereas creating a new year’s resolution to ‘spend less time on Facebook’ is unlikely to stick.

-I first read about this approach several years ago in this blog post and I’ve chosen a word every year since.
+2. Choose one word.I first read about this approach several years ago in this blog post and I’ve chosen a word every year since.
 Your word for the year can encompass many different life domains and represents a kind of ‘theme’ or thread that weaves through all areas of life and influences your decisions and actions.
 Some of my favourite words over the years have been Compassion, Courage, Simplify, Unsubscribe and Balance.